kedoska/engine-blackjack/README.md

 Nodejs module to implement the blackjack game into your software.

+NOTE: Master branch is under development.
+Be sure to "ONLY" use tagged version for your production.

 Main motivation of this side project is understand the basics of the games and provide a very simple library that can be easily integrated in more complex systems.